janjakovacevic/SpartaGlobal/Week 4 - Java Week 2/Projects/SortManagerProject/README.md

 While an action is being performed, all buttons will be temporarily disabled.
 Once the action has been completed, the user can immediately pick another option.

 The user can exit the program at any point by pressing the close [X] button in the top left corner of the screen.

+## **Future Work**
+Possible improvments for `Sort Manager 2.0`
+ - Add more sorting algorithms
+ - Make use of Java Fx instead of Java Swing
+ - Make the app web-based